JanusWind/FC/readme.txt

-Changes from the previous version: (Development)
+Changes from the previous version:

 Version 0.4.0 ---> version 0.4.1